-Whether you’re currently an apprentice or are exploring your options, it’s helpful to understand mortgages and apprenticeships.
+Whether you’re currently an apprentice or are considering the reasons to start an apprenticeship, it’s helpful to understand mortgages and apprenticeships.
 We know that deciding to get onto the property ladder is a big step, and it can be a very daunting process.
 Have a read of our guide of everything you need to know about getting a mortgage as an apprentice.

 Yes, it is possible to get a mortgage as an apprentice.
 An apprenticeship is a real job, just like any other.
 And this means that there are no separate rules for apprentices looking to get a mortgage.
 Mortgage lenders will treat you in the same way as any other person with a job.
 However, there can be some complications related to salary and the length of your contract.

-Apprenticeships are available from Level 2 to Level 7, which are vastly different in terms of skill and qualification standard.
+There are different types of apprenticeship available from Level 2 to Level 7, which are vastly different in terms of skill and qualification standard.
 It’s important to remember that not all apprenticeships are the same, and two different apprentices could have vastly different incomes.
 Having said this, many entry-level apprenticeships do start at a lower income than regular jobs, as an employer is investing in your progression and growth within the business.
 Which means that as an apprentice you may be on a lower salary than many mortgage lenders are asking for.

 While the apprenticeship minimum wage currently stands at £4.15 an hour, which for a full-time job would amount to roughly £8,200 a year, the majority of apprentices get paid much more than this.
 And many businesses offering higher-level apprenticeships, such as degree level, offer very competitive salaries.